ibm-messaging/mq-dev-patterns/README.md

 ## TLS

-For example, removing the CIPHER_SUITE and KEY_REPOSITORY lines (don't forget to remove the comma from the last line in the json) will mean the sample will not connect using TLS.
+For example, removing the CIPHER_SUITE and KEY_REPOSITORY lines (don't forget to remove the comma from the last line in the json) will mean the sample will connect without using TLS.

-Also, if you have two docker containers, one with TLS and one without, changing the port number in the `env.json` allows you to switch between them.
+If you have two docker containers, one with TLS and one without, changing the port number in the `env.json` allows you to switch between them.

 ### Apple Silicon